-LPKF ProtoLaser H4 The LPKF ProtoLaser H4 offers a further step to the miniaturization and contactless processing of standard and high-density printed circuit boards on FR4 and similar materials.
-While maintaining the compact dimensions of an LPKF ProtoMat, the ProtoLaser H4 offers the advantages of increased speed, the ability to process ceramics, and metal ablation from particular flexible materials as it also reduces the cost of mechanical tooling.
-Saving on time and money are guaranteed.
-Plug and play approach and familiarity with the LPKF CircuitPro software will make existing LPKF ProtoMat users a seamless step into the advantages of laser PCB processing.
-LPKF ProtoLaser S4 The LPKF ProtoLaser S4 stands for efficient prototyping of complex digital and analog circuits as well as RF and microwave PCBs up to a size of 229 mm x 305 mm (9" x 12").
+LPKF ProtoLaser H4 The LPKF ProtoLaser H4 offers a further step to the miniaturization and processing of standard and highdensity printed circuit boards on FR4 and similar materials.
+While maintaining the compact dimensions of an LPKF ProtoMat, the ProtoLaser H4 offers the advantages of increased speed, the ability to process ceramics, and metal ablation from particular flexible materials at much lower costs through reduced tool wear.
+Due to its hybrid properties, the ProtoLaser H4 has a milling spindle for drilling and cutting in addition to the IR laser for surface processing.
+This guarantees time and money savings.
+Plug and play approach and familiarity with the LPKF CircuitPro software offers existing LPKF ProtoMat users a seamless step into the advantages of laser PCB processing.
+LPKF ProtoLaser S4 The LPKF ProtoLaser S4 stands for efficient prototyping of complex digital and analog circuits as well as RF and microwave PCBs up to a size of 305 mm x 229 mm (12" x 9").
 The system can be used for nonlaminated and laminated PCBs.
 The ProtoLaser S4 structures an A4-sized layout in about 20 minutes.
 With a laser source emitting light in the green range of the visible spectrum, this laboratory laser is especially well suited to high-precision PCB processing.
 LPKF ProtoLaser U4 The LPKF ProtoLaser U4 is equipped with a UV laser.
 This laser has a high beam quality and absorption characteristics that make it suitable for numerous tasks.
 Due to the specific wavelength of the UV laser, the ProtoLaser U4 can structure, engrave, drill, and depanel a wide variety of materials.
 This laser system is stable in the low output range and therefore can also be used to process thin layers or organic layers with minimal thermal input.
 LPKF ProtoLaser R4 The shorter the processing pulse, the lower the heat input into the adjacent material.
 With the picosecond laser, there is practically no heat transfer, the material vaporizes directly.
-This thermal effect is important for the cutting and surface processing of temperature-sensitive materials.
-The laser offers very high pulse energy for cutting, for example, ceramic materials such as $Al_2O_3$ or GaN.
-Precise power adjustment offers ablating transparent thin films or removing metal layers from plastic foils (i.e. DuPont ME614 on PET).
-Powerful Compact Desktop Hybrid - LPKF ProtoLaser H4 Based on the sturdy desktop design for ProtoMat, this laser system easily fits any lab.
-Equipped with an IR laser and 60 000 rpm milling head, LPKF ProtoLaser H4 delivers the fastest PCB copper removal speed and burr-free drilling and PCB routing capabilities regardless of substrate thickness.
+This thermal effect is important for the cutting and surface processing of temperaturesensitive materials.
+The laser offers very high pulse energy for cutting, for example, ceramic materials such as Al_2O_3 or GaN.
+Precise power adjustment offers ablating transparent thin films or removing metal layers from plastic foils (i. e.
+DuPont ME614 on PC).
+Powerful Compact Desktop Hybrid - LPKF ProtoLaser H4 Based on the sturdy desktop design of the ProtoMats, this laser system easily fits any lab.
+Equipped with a 20 W IR laser and 100000 RPM milling spindle, LPKF ProtoLaser H4 delivers the fastest PCB copper removal speed, burr-free drilling and PCB routing capabilities regardless of substrate thickness.